The Dope Poet Society: Activism

 The Dope Poet Society has been politically active from its inception.
 They have performed at protests and political events across North America.
-In 1993 they performed their anti-sexist song “Lady Killer” at North York City Hall for that year's commemoration of the École Polytechnique massacre.
-In 1994 they performed and aggressively participated in rallies organized by Anti-Racist Action Network (ARA) and other local groups with the express purpose of physically confronting neo-Nazis that had been organizing and harassing people of colour in Toronto's East end.
-In the late 90s the group was active in a culture jamming group known as the Toronto Media Collective, profiled in Naomi Klein’s book No Logo.
-In 2000 members of the group founded the Toronto Hip-Hop Cultural Arts Centre (THC) and were actively involved in the centre’s programs.
+In 1993, they performed their anti-sexist song "Lady Killer" at North York City Hall for that year's commemoration of the École Polytechnique massacre.
+In 1994, they performed and aggressively participated in rallies organized by Anti-Racist Action Network (ARA) and other local groups with the express purpose of physically confronting neo-Nazis that had been organizing and harassing people of colour in Toronto's East end.
+In the late 1990s the group was active in a culture jamming group known as the Toronto Media Collective, profiled in Naomi Klein's book No Logo.
+In 2000, members of the group founded the Toronto Hip-Hop Cultural Arts Centre (THC) and were actively involved in the centre's programs.
 The THC hosted community events involving all the elements of HipHop and offered computer access, homework assistance, general advice and job counseling to local youth.
 The organization faced racially motivated attacks and police harassment.
 The centre closed in 2005.

 Third World Warriors Vol. 1

 The 2008 album from ProfessorD.us – The Dope Poet Society, is entitled Third World Warriors Vol. 1.
-The record focuses on world politics dropped with “constantly morphing… tongue twisting flows” and an army of guest contributors including award-winning musicians, rappers, singers and producers.
-The album's first single and video is called “Freedom in Haiti”.
-In the song, ProfessorD.us raps about Haiti's under-heralded place in history as the site of the world's greatest slave revolution and of that nation's continued oppression by The USA, France and Canada, under the guise of foreign aid.
-The music video is directed by US journalist and Filmmaker Kevin Pina and features original footage shot by Pina in Haiti.
-The ‘B-side’, “Everything’s Political”, features M-1 of dead prez.
-The song is ProfessorD.us and M-1's sharp response to all those who ask, “Why is your music always so political?” dead prez, like the Dope Poet Society, cite Public Enemy as a major influence, and the groups consolidated their revolutionary camaraderie while sharing various stages around the world.
+The record focuses on world politics dropped with "constantly morphing… tongue twisting flows" and an army of guest contributors including award-winning musicians, rappers, singers and producers.
+The album's first single and video is called "Freedom in Haiti".
+In the song, ProfessorD.us raps about Haiti's under-heralded place in history as the site of the world's greatest slave revolution and of that nation's continued oppression by the US, France and Canada, under the guise of foreign aid.
+The music video is directed by US journalist and filmmaker Kevin Pina and features original footage shot by Pina in Haiti.
+The B-side, "Everything's Political", features M-1 of dead prez.
+The song is ProfessorD.us and M-1's sharp response to all those who ask, "Why is your music always so political?" dead prez, like the Dope Poet Society, cite Public Enemy as a major influence, and the groups consolidated their revolutionary camaraderie while sharing various stages around the world.